peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Parameters:</b>

- * <i>exponent</i>: An arbitrary-precision binary float.
+ * <i>exponent</i>: An arbitrary-precision binary float expressing the exponent to raise this object's value to.

- * <i>ctx</i>: An EContext object.
+ * <i>ctx</i>: An arithmetic context to control precision, rounding, and exponent range of the result.
+If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+Can be null, in which case the precision is unlimited and rounding isn't needed.

 <b>Returns:</b>

 This^exponent.
 Signals the flag FlagInvalid and returns NaN if this object and exponent are both 0; or if this value is less than 0 and the exponent either has a fractional part or is infinity.

-<b>Exceptions:</b>

- * System.ArgumentException:
-The parameter <i>ctx</i>
+Signals FlagInvalid and returns not-a-number (NaN) if the parameter  <i>ctx</i>
  is null or the precision is unlimited (the context's Precision property is 0), and the exponent has a fractional part.

 ### Precision

     public PeterO.Numbers.EInteger Precision();

-Finds the number of digits in this number's mantissa.
-Returns 1 if this value is 0, and 0 if this value is infinity or NaN.
+Finds the number of digits in this number's mantissa (significand).
+Returns 1 if this value is 0, and 0 if this value is infinity or not-a-number (NaN).

 <b>Returns:</b>